 Brain cancer

-Preliminary evidencesignificant effects in small or poorly designed clinical studies OR conflicting results in adequate studies but a preponderance of evidence of an effect (this is the CancerChoices definition; other researchers and studies may define this differently) of improved survival with radiotherapy among people with high-grade malignant gliomas treated with naltrexone
+Preliminary evidencesignificant effects in small or poorly designed clinical studies OR conflicting results in adequate studies but a preponderance of evidence of an effect (this is the CancerChoices definition; other researchers and studies may define this differently): People with high grade malignant gliomas treated with naltrexone and radiotherapy showed better survival at one year.

 Naltrexone combined with other therapies